How to prepare for a mortgage rate drop

 How to compete in the housing market with lower rates

-Get finances & credit in order now
+Get finances and credit in order now

 Gather financial documents like proof of income (W-2s or tax returns for self-employed individuals), asset statements and details on any properties you own.
 Whether you're purchasing or refinancing, you'll also need contracts, insurance and sometimes additional financial information.
 Keeping these documents handy and complete helps ensure a smoother process with fewer back-and-forth requests from your lender.